ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

   GSEA = TRUE,
   survival_analysis = TRUE)
 ```
-TALK ABOUT RESULTS i la diferencia amb la quick start.
+The `HTG_analysis` function generates several Excel files and plots.
+These can be visualized and saved as PDFs if needed.

-#### 2.2.3.1 HTG_DEA
+#### 2.2.4.2 HTG_DEA

-Each analysis can be performed separatelly with give you more control and variables to be modified.
-That's the example of `HTG_DEA`.
-This function provides flexibility to adapt the differential expression analysis to specific needs and datasets, allowing you to apply filters and perform LFC shrinkage as required.
+Each analysis can be performed separately, giving you greater control and flexibility over the process.
+For example, the `HTG_DEA` function allows you to tailor the differential expression analysis to meet specific needs and datasets.
+It provides options to apply filters and perform log-fold change (LFC) shrinkage as required, enabling you to customize the analysis according to your objectives.

 ```{r}
 # EXAMPLE FOR HTG: